cs4241-19a/a1-gettingstarted/README.md

 __Design Achievement__:
 - Self-picked every single color used in this project and made up an overall cohesive color palette.
 My inspo came from LOLColors
 - Modified an animated staggering bar chart using another color scheme (original here: https://codepen.io/vajkri/pen/NxzZwL)
+- Replacecd the original background with particle.js with some personal modifications.
+It took me some time to find out how to change the background but only for the main page
 - Most elements are animated while the original template is pretty much static (the original template can be found here for comparison: https://startbootstrap.com/previews/resume/)